 About Hover Power

-“Hover Power” reports on news, safety, and events in the helicopter industry.
-Author Tim McAdams offers insights, tips, technique, and commentary on the helicopter industry and the excitement of rotor flying.
+“Hover Power” reports on news, safety, technique, and events in the helicopter industry.

 Neal Lanning has the kind of experience only a lifetime in aviation can bring.
 As the owner of Advanced Helicopter Concepts, Inc. in Frederick, Maryland, Lanning operates five Robsinson R22s and one Robinson R44.
 As if running one of the busiest helicopter flight schools in the country weren’t enough, Lanning also flies a Bell 206 for an aerial mapping company.
 He has previous experience in the S-76, AS-365, Bell 430, and EC-135, and three fixed-wing type ratings.

 Rotorcraft newcomer Ian J. Twombly is editor of AOPA Pilot and Flight Training magazines.
 Twombly reports on industry news, and offers opinion and commentary from the perspective of a relatively low-time helicopter pilot.
 He also holds commercial and flight instructor fixed-wing ratings.

 Matt Johnson is currently flying helicopters in a law enforcement role, having worked previously in a HEMS operation.
 He holds an ATP-Instrument Helicopter certificate and is a helicopter CFI.
 He is also a designated pilot examiner.
 In 2011 Johnson became one of only five helicopter flight instructors to achieve the Master Instructor designation.
 He is factory trained in Bell, Eurocopter, MD Helicopter, and Robinson models.
 In addition, Johnson is a graduate of the NTSB Rotorcraft Accident Investigation course.